 She has worked recently with local regional schools especially on quality teaching projects and with the Indigenous community.
 She has undertaken several studies evaluating education initiatives and held a number of professional positions as President, Vice-President, Editor and Executive member for Mathematics Education Research Group of Australasia, The Mathematics Association of NSW, Australian College of Educators (Orana Regional Group).

 Her university teaching interests are early childhood and primary mathematics education, literacy education, and sustainability (HSIE) education, and schools, communities, children and social justice in a global world.
 She also teaches educational research subjects.
-She is a member of the University of Goroka Glen Lean Ethnomathematics Centre, PNG, and the CSU Curriculum, Policy and Change research group.
 She has organised a number of regional conferences in Dubbo.

 Dr Kay Owens' major areas of interest include:

 Books and e-resources for Teachers